kubedb/cli/docs/guides/postgres/snapshot/continuous_archiving.md

 Archived data is stored in a folder called `{bucket}/{prefix}/kubedb/{namespace}/{postgres-name}/archive/`.

-you can see continuous archiving data stored in S3 bucket.
+You can see continuous archiving data stored in S3 bucket.

 <p align="center">
   <kbd>